Princeton-CDH/lenape-timetree/content/leaves/nj-nanticoke.md

 title: NJ Nanticoke
 ---

-Nanticoke live along the Delaware River and unite with the Lenape in New Jersey.
+Nanticoke live along the Delaware River and unite with the Lunaapeew in New Jersey.